 Due to the relative importance of imports for meeting consumer demand, the country maintains a persistent trade deficit.
-Leading domestic industries include agriculture, mining, the home bedding industry, and construction.
+Leading export industries include agriculture, mining, the home bedding industry, and construction.
 Kosovo’s largest exports are scrap metal, nickel, lead, and mattresses.
 Kosovo’s highly pro-American population welcomes U.S. investment in various sectors, including:

-- Health: Kosovo has an urgent and growing need for quality basic and specialized health and medical services, personnel, facilities, and products.
+Health: Kosovo has an urgent and growing need for quality basic and specialized health and medical services, personnel, facilities, and products.
 The sector is dominated by public-sector services, but private-sector investment has recently increased.
 Many of Kosovo’s citizens travel to other countries in the region to meet their immediate health-care needs.
 Local solutions present a potentially lucrative opportunity for outside investors.
-The COVID-19 pandemic has caused the Ministry of Health to purchase additional products and services for management of the crisis, but the fragile health system in Kosovo has struggled to manage the sudden influx of patients seeking treatment.
+The COVID-19 pandemic caused the Ministry of Health to purchase additional products and services for management of the crisis, but the fragile health system in Kosovo has struggled to manage the sudden influx of patients seeking treatment.
 As in other countries, Kosovo has experienced a rise in demand for telemedicine services because of the pandemic.
 Dental clinics, eye surgery centers, and facilities offering cosmetic procedures are also on the rise.

-- Waste Management and Recycling: As a developing country, Kosovo’s waste has increased faster than its capacity to manage it.
+Waste Management and Recycling: As a developing country, Kosovo’s waste has increased faster than its capacity to manage it.
 Illegal dump sites are common, landfills are insufficiently constructed and managed, and all hazardous waste must be exported for proper handling and disposal.
 Although recycling has only recently begun in Kosovo, certain companies in niche markets have been able to operate profitably in this sector.
 Kosovo will likely reform its waste collection, treatment, and storage infrastructure soon to comply with EU regulations.

-- Other Services: As Kosovo’s economy develops, the need for expert financial, legal, architectural, engineering, software development, public relations, and graphic design services will grow.
+Other Services: As Kosovo’s economy develops, the need for expert financial, legal, architectural, engineering, software development, public relations, and graphic design services will grow.